dataesr/scanr-ui-local/doc_network/bso.md

 These maps are generally deduced from data in bibliographic databases (open or proprietary), based on co-publication or citation information.
 In the case of co-publications, two entities (authors, for example) will be linked if they have collaborated (co-published) on a piece of research.
 These links are then symmetrical.
 In the case of citation links, two authors will be linked if one cites the research work of another, in the list of references.
 This is a directed link, as one author may cite another without this being reciprocal.
 A lot of recent work uses this second approach, for example by trying to calculate composite indicators of novelty (or innovation) based on citation links.

 The quality and completeness of the bibliographic metadata used are, of course, essential if we are to produce a relevant map.
 Today, the quality of open citation data still needs to be improved, cf [@alperin2024analysissuitabilityopenalexbibliometric].
 On the other hand, it is possible to obtain quality metadata on publications (and therefore links to co-publications).
 For example, the French Open Science Monitor (BSO) has compiled a corpus of French publications with good coverage cf [@10.1162/qss_a_00179].
 This corpus is exposed in the French research portal scanR [@jeangirard:hal-04813230].
 This is a corpus containing about 4 millions publications in all disciplines.
 These publications have been enriched with disambuation persistent identifier (PID) on authors, affiliations and topics.
-For authors and affiliations, French-specific PID have been used (idref for authors and RNSR for laboratories) because they have the best coverage, even if not perfect.
-For topics, wikidata identifiers has been used cf [@foppiano2020entity].
-Other enrichments, like software detection are also present, and thus usable as entities to map.

 ## 1.1 Previous limits of the scanR application